 In the case of Armenia, you can expect to find hospitable and welcoming people, beautiful arid landscapes, and a vibrant and unique culture.

 Armenia is also the first Christian country on the planet, which means it’s loaded with history and tons of stunning ancient monasteries.

 Even if you’re not Christian yourself, you can’t help but be fascinated by all the ancient history here.

 All told, despite the annoyingly limited options for traveling to Armenia from Georgia (more on that later), Armenia makes a great add-on to your Georgia trip as long as you’re willing to bear through the trouble of getting there.

 [disclosure: links in this post may provide an affiliate commission to help me travel (thank you!)]

-Travel to Armenia from Georgia – A 3 Day Itinerary
+Travel from Georgia to Armenia – A 3 Day Armenia Itinerary

 While it’s always nice to have longer to spend in a country, I visited Armenia for 3 days and 3 nights in the summer of 2019, and I felt that was a good amount of time to get a taste for Armenia.

-To help you plan your travel to Armenia, here’s a sample 3 Day / 3 Night Itinerary:
+To help you plan your travel to Armenia, here’s a sample 3 Day / 3 Night Georgia to Armenia Itinerary:

 Much of your first day is going to be spent on the 5-6 hour journey from Tbilisi to Yerevan (details on how to do that below).